Ryan Loiselle, MSW, LICSW has been working with grieving children, teens and families for over 25 years.

 He received his undergraduate degree at the University of Rhode Island, with a degree in Human Development and Family Studies.
 He also received a minor in Psychology and Thanatology, study of death, dying and bereavement.
 He went on to Simmons College in Boston, MA and received his master in social work.

-Additionally, he has presented at several conferences for NASW (National Association of Social Workers) and for NAGC (National Alliance for Grieving Children) on children's bereavement.
+Additionally, he has presented at several conferences for NASW (National Association of Social Workers) and for NACG: National Alliance for Children’s Grief on children's bereavement.

 Ryan was appointed to the National Alliance for Children's Grief Board of Directors in January 2022.